ontohub/ontohub-backend/README.md

 This initialization must be run whenever new schema files are created.

-And finally, you can run the API documentation server (the default port is 8000):
+And finally, you can run the API documentation server (the default port is 3002):

+    rails apidoc:run
+    # or to change the port:
     PORT=8001 rails apidoc:run

+Then, visit http://localhost:3002 to see the REST API documentation.
 This server listens to changes on the JSON schema files and updates the documentation.